Silica gel: Properties

-Silica gel's high specific surface areaaround 750–800 m2/gallows it to adsorb water readily, making it useful as a desiccant (drying agent).
+Silica gel's high specific surface areaaround 750–800 m2/gallows it to absorb water readily, making it useful as a desiccant (drying agent).
 Silica gel is often described as "absorbing" moisture, which may be appropriate when the gel's microscopic structure is ignored, as in silica gel packs or other products.
 However, material silica gel removes moisture by adsorption onto the surface of its numerous pores rather than by absorption into the bulk of the gel.

-Silica gel is able to adsorb up to 37% of its own weight in moisture in high-humidity environments.
+Silica gel is able to absorb up to 37% of its own weight in moisture in high-humidity environments.
 This moisture can be released upon heating at about 120 °C for 1–2 hours.
 This makes it reusable multiple times with very little, if any, loss of efficiency.

 Preparation

 An aqueous solution of sodium silicate is acidified to produce a gelatinous precipitate that is washed, then dehydrated to produce colorless silica gel.
 When a visible indication of the moisture content of the silica gel is required, ammonium tetrachlorocobaltate(II) (NH_{4})_{2}[CoCl_{4}] or cobalt(II) chloride CoCl_{2} is added.
 This will cause the gel to be blue when dry and pink when hydrated.
 Due to a link between the cobalt chloride and cancer, it has been forbidden in Europe for use in silica gel.
-An alternative indicator is methyl violet which is orange when dry and green when hydrated.
+An alternative indicator is methyl violet, which is orange when dry and green when hydrated.